 Have a chat with our educators to learn more about our programme.

-EtonHouse International School Orchard is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and Diploma Programme and pursuing authorization as an IB World School for the IB Diploma Programme.
+EtonHouse International School Orchard is a candidate school* for the International Baccalaureate (IB) Primary Years Programme.
+In 2020, it is has been authorised as an IB World School for the IB Diploma Programme.

 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high-quality programmes of international education that share a powerful vision.*

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end, the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 For further information about the IB and its programmes, visit www.ibo.org